 Contributions are required for each "contribution week" - a period of seven days, from Monday to Sunday.
-Payments are based on the wages earned during the week, up to a ceiling of \$400 per week.
+Payments are based on the wages earned during the week, up to the insurable ceiling - \$620 (as of July 1, 2014).

-Contributions are to be paid monthly, and should be received into the Board by the 15th day of the month following the month for which contributions are payable.
-Interest will be attached to late payments.
+Contributions are to be paid monthly, and should be received into the Board by the 15th day of the month following the month for which contributions were payable.
+Interest will be attached to contributions paid late and partially paid contributions.